got clarity?

 Do I fantasize about disappearing into the woods or joining the circus?
 Daily.

-I’ve seen firsthand how our brilliant brains can turn against us—how self-doubt sneaks in, how we hustle ourselves into exhaustion, how we forget our own brilliance because the world benefits when we do.
+I’ve seen firsthand how our brilliant brains can turn against us—how self-doubt sneaks in, how we hustle ourselves into exhaustion, how life feels unmanageable because the world benefits when we forget our own brilliance.

 That’s why I write and coach about all of it.
-Not from a pedestal, but from the middle of the mess—with humor, heart, and the deep belief that ease is possible, even when life feels like a lot.
+Not from a pedestal, but from the middle of the mess—with humor, heart, and the deep belief that ease is possible, even when life is a lot.

 I remind myself I’m a good mom, even when my kid requests a new one.
 I believe I’m a bestselling author, even though the book’s still in progress.
 And I love living in Jordan—even when I dream about pulled-pork sandwiches, cold beer on tap, and the ocean stretching out in every direction.